gawric/Guide-L2Unity/Guide/Pakets/Server/BuyList.md

-### The server sends this list if it receives a bypass from the client for an attempt to open a buy/sell window [BuyList]
+### The server sends this list if it receives a bypass from the client for an attempt to open a buy window [BuyList]

 ### BuyList OPCODE 0x11